top of page

 Residential projects are not included.
 Projects centered on office lighting, lighting controls, or Title 24 compliance are generally handled as broader tenant-improvement work rather than under this facility-upgrade service.

-Commercial and Light-Industrial Projects Across Los Angeles
+Industrial, Warehouse, and Commercial Facility Upgrades Across Los Angeles

 Typical service areas include the City of Los Angeles, unincorporated Los Angeles County, Hawthorne, Torrance, El Segundo, Carson, Vernon, Commerce, City of Industry, Long Beach, and surrounding communities.